 Director ~ Dr. Bruce Hayse

 Bruce maintains a family practice in Jackson, Wyoming and has worked for the U.S. Forest Service in Idaho.
-Dr. Hayse earned Master’s degree in plant ecology from the University of Wisconsin before graduating from the University of Oregon medical school.
-He co-founded Earth First! a group that advocated extreme measures in fighting for conservation
+Dr. Hayse earned his Master’s degree in plant ecology from the University of Wisconsin before graduating from the University of Oregon medical school.
+He co-founded Earth First! a group that advocated extreme measures in fighting for conservation.

-Director ~ John Schmidt
+Director ~ Artemis Eyster

 Debra L. Donahue